David-Rodriguez-Vindas/TestRepository/README.md

 # TestRepository
-The idea of this repository is to get into GitHub world
+The idea of this repository is to get into GitHub world.
+It looks very nice interface.